bfxdev/Arduino/Affine3D/README.md

 ![deformation-infinite](pictures/deformation-infinite-big.gif)

+The performance could be improved, but it is not the focus of this part.
+We want to concentrate our efforts on 3D!

-## Part 4: Non-optimized 3D projection
+## Part 4: 3D projection

 Let's now try to do something more useful with the draw function: simulate a 3D view of the source picture.
+In this part we will do the maths.

-Again, the principle here is to determine the start position and the increments for each line.
+Again, the principle here is to determine the start position and the increments for each row of pixels.

 So we consider an observer at **O** looking down to the picture through a **screen** such that the top of the screen is located at the same height as the observer, here seen from the right: